Areas of Focus

 An endowed gift leaves a lasting legacy in the donor’s name and provides CHHS with permanent annual funding generated from the earnings of the principal gift.
 The earnings are used by the discretion of the Center director/s to meet the pressing needs of CHHS.

-Donors to the general CHHS endowment are recognized on the CHHS website as "Lifelong Friends of the Center".
+Donors who gift $1,000 or more to the general CHHS endowment are recognized on the CHHS website as "Lifetime Friends of the Center".

 Unlike endowments, gifts received for current operating funds are available for immediate use and are fully expendable.
 Unrestricted gifts are used by the discretion of the Center director/s to meet the pressing needs of CHHS, including faculty support, student support, and program support.